katrinana/cc3k/README.md

 # cc3k
-This is our final project for cs246!
+This is our final project for cs246! cc3k is a chamber game with simple pixel interface.

 Welcome image
 ![Screenshot](interface1.png)